EndPointCorp/end-point-blog/2022/06/how-to-deploy-django-app-with-aurora-serverless-and-copilot.md

 --default-config
 ```

-Now we are going to generate a config for our Aurora Serveless database.
+Now we are going to generate a config for our Aurora Serverless database.
 Basically this is the CloudFormation template that will be used for Aurora Serverless.

 Execute the following to generate the configuration for an Aurora cluster named "mydjango-db" that we will use for the "django-web" application.
 The Aurora cluster will be using the PostgreSQL engine and the database name will be "mydb".

 ```plain
 $ copilot storage init \